 Take as many pictures as possible from different vantage points to give your attorney, the insurance company, the judge, and possible jury a complete view of the scene.
 Photographs also document time of day, weather conditions, road conditions, vehicle and bicycle positions, obstructions, and traffic signs posted.

 Refrain from discussing the accident at the scene.
 Comments can be taken out of context, and phrases like “I’m okay” or “I’m sorry” can drastically undermine your case.
 Factually articulating the events of the accident to the police officer is appropriate.
 While not all these steps are not reasonable to accomplish if you are severely injured or your injury becomes worse, the most important steps are as follows in order:

 - Call emergency services and request an ambulance and police officer.
-Notify them that you have be hit by a vehicle.
+Notify them that you have been hit by a vehicle.

 - Obtain the driver’s make, model, color, and license plate number.

 - Get transported to the hospital for evaluation

 Being evaluated by a doctor after the accident is important for two reasons: (1) You do not know the extent of your injuries as you are not a doctor; (2) your injury records begin the date of the accident, illustrating that you take the accident seriously as well as your health.

 After you have been released from the hospital, contact your bicycle accident lawyer in Nashville as soon as possible so you preserve your rights, protect your case, and can begin to heal while your attorney handles your case.
 If you are admitted to the hospital, have a family member or friend contact your attorney and request an appointment in the hospital if necessary.